raj-962/raj-962/Readme.md

 **Current Focus**

-I am currently honing my skills in Python and C, with a particular interest in their applications in electronics and communication.
+I am currently honing my skills in Python and C and verilog, with a particular interest in their applications in electronics and communication.
 I am also exploring other technologies and frameworks that can complement my primary skills and broaden my expertise.

 **Let's Connect**
 I am always open to collaboration, learning, and sharing knowledge.
 Feel free to explore my repositories, contribute, or reach out to discuss anything tech-related.
 Let's build something amazing together!